Healing | Growth | Transformation

 If you are unable to attend your scheduled appointment, please cancel or reschedule 24 hours before our scheduled appointment time.
 There will be a charge of a full session fee if canceled outside of this time frame.

-Accepting Aetna and Highmark Insurance
+Accepting Aetna Insurance

 Insurance is not accepted for couples or family therapy.